top of page

 "Then wash my hands, my head!" came Peter's cry,

-To receive the grace of Jesus he could not deny.
+To receive the grace of Jesus, he would not deny.

 "One who is bathed needs only their feet made clean,”